samuel-book/samuel-1/_sources/introduction/key_findings_all.md

     * Making decisions according to the majority vote of decisions that would be expected at a 'benchmark* set of hospitals

-We base our modelling on a simplified view of the stroke pathway.
+We base our modelling on a simplified view of the stroke pathway:

 ![](./../images/pathway.png)